Micha3lTakami/Construct3/README.md

 # Construct3
-A simple platformer created with Jackson Nadler-Block and Jaeson Gu.
+A simple platformer created alongside Jackson Nadler-Block and Jaeson Gu.

 All art, code, and music created by team members.